Jerry Harris, Star Of Netflix Series 'Cheer,' Charged With Producing Child Porn

 Harris also admitted to soliciting and receiving child pornography on Snapchat from at least between 10 to 15 other individuals he knew were minors.

-The complaint also cites other incidents earlier this year in which Harris repeatedly asked for, and obtained, videos and images from a 17-year-old boy in exchange for money.
+Investigators said in some cases, Harris paid his victims – up to $3,000 in one case.
+The complaint cites other incidents earlier this year in which Harris repeatedly asked for, and obtained, videos and images from a 17-year-old boy in exchange for money.

 On Monday, federal agents raided Harris’ Naperville home.